MicrosoftDocs/azure-docs/includes/cognitive-services-speech-service-how-to-translate-speech-intro.md

 1. Tie up the events for asynchronous operation, if desired.
 The recognizer then calls your event handlers when it has interim and final results, as well as a synthesis event for the optional audio output.
 Otherwise, your application receives only a final transcription result.

 1. Start recognition.
-For single-shot translation use the `RecognizeAsync()` method, which returns the first recognized utterance.
+For single-shot translation use the `RecognizeOnceAsync()` method, which returns the first recognized utterance.
 For long-running translations, use the `StartContinuousRecognitionAsync()` method and tie up the events for asynchronous recognition results.

 See the following code snippets for speech translation scenarios that use the Speech SDK.